mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

 ![]({{ BASE_PATH }}/images/complex-matrix-computation-identity.png)

-And we cycle our rules over the inputs.
-Whenever we find a match we add a new atomic computation onto the composite one.
+We convert each of our patterns into a rule.
+This rule looks at the inputs and, if it finds a matching expression adds on a new computation to break down that expression.
 We use [branching strategies]({{BASE_PATH}}/work/2012/11/09/BranchingStrategies/) to orchestrate *how* these rules are applied.
-This is in the last line of the `make_matrix_rule` function
+This is accomplished in the last line of the `make_matrix_rule` function

 {% highlight python %}
     def make_matrix_rule(patterns, assumptions):